How to Bid/Estimate Interior Painting?

 So 12 by 20 room for the basics, it would be $975.

-That’s to go through and make it look great, one coat, fresh coat with three hours worth of profit.
+That’s to go through and make it look great, one coat, three hours worth of profit.
 If you have a lot of water damage and things, you are going to start adding some of that in on your estimate.

 When you present the estimate, line item everything.